Tyre and wheel balancing services at Point S

 Before placing the weights, your Point S expert will mount the tyre with the valve opposite to the marking on the tyre, if there is one.
 This marking indicates the heaviest side of the tyre.
 The valve being the heavier of the rim, it already creates a first balance that limits the number of tyres to mount.

 The shots are then placed using a machine that turns the wheel and detects imbalances.
 The location of the pellets is indicated by laser beams.
 The center of gravity must be perfectly centered in the rotation axis.

 Effects of bad tyre balancing

 Balancing tyres helps to prevent steering wheel vibration and uneven tyre wear.
 Moreover, after a shock, your driving comfort is no longer the same and balancing can be impacted.

 Wrong tyre balancing can lead to the following issues:

 In case of an impact on a pavement, the weight of your wheel can be distributed unevenly.
 If you notice any problem, it is a good idea to check balance and parallelism of the wheels.

 When to check tyre balancing?

 Point S recommends to balance the rear wheels as well as the front wheels to protect your tyres from wear and optimize their lifetime.
-Tyres and wheels should be checked and balanced every 20,000 kms and every time a tyre is repaired, replaced or fitted.
-Don't hesitate to contact our experts to get your tyres balanced properly.
+Tyres and wheels should be checked and balanced every 20,000 km and every time a tyre is repaired, replaced or fitted.
+Make an appointment with our experts or visit your nearest Point S center to get your tyres balanced properly.